Uploading Content to the Marketplace

 Updating Existing Marketplace Content

-After you publish a component in the Mendix Marketplace, it is your responsibility to make sure that the component is updated on a regular cadence.
+After you publish a component to the Mendix Marketplace, it is your responsibility to make sure that the component is updated on a regular cadence.
 This is important to ensure compatibility with the latest versions of dependencies, especially Mendix Studio Pro.
 It is also required so Mendix can ensure the quality of components in the Marketplace.

 This means you need to monitor, maintain, and evolve the component, thus making sure that the Marketplace listing is more noticeable, that you can build user loyalty, and that you can maintain the good reputation of your company.